Updated: Sep 6

 Poor nutrition or dehydration

-Environmental factors can also play a role in increasing the risk of a fall.
+Environmental factors can also increase fall risk.
 The bathroom and stairs are particularly dangerous.
-Take a good look around your entire home and be aware of hazards including poor lighting, slippery or uneven floors, and clutter.
+Take a good look around your home and be aware of hazards including poor lighting, slippery or uneven floors, and clutter.

 Use a rubber mat in the bath and shower.